ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/tools-of-critical-thinking/index.md

 \\
 "Please don't confuse me with the facts!"
 \\
+\\
-\\Another common bias, the Hindsight Bias, happens when we think we knew what was going to happen after the fact.
+Another common bias, the Hindsight Bias, happens when we think we knew what was going to happen after the fact.
 For example, we have proverbs for all kind of contradictory I-told-you-so-isms.
 The book gives several examples.

   - "Out of site, out of mind" vs. "Distance makes the heart grow fonder."
   - "No evil can happen to a good man" vs "Nice guys finish last."
   - "Haste makes waste" vs "He who hesitates is lost."

+We overgeneralize based on vivid examples.
+For example, the loud religious extremists are more vivid and memorable than the silent majority and we often overgeneralize based on them.
+Vivid, memorable testimonials from a few people sway us more than comprehensive statistics from hundreds of people on paper.
+\\
+\\
+Understanding something isn't solving it.
+After years of therapy, you discover that you are afraid to open up emotionally and trust.
+While discovering this may be helpful, it doesn't automatically remedy it!
+This is a common fallacy.
+\\
+\\
+Every decision, however small, is a trade-off.
+Take stock of what you're giving up when you choose something.